Is there a link between our belief about our appearance and our mental wellbeing? We think so and this is a topic that we feel passionate about.

-During this Mental Health Awareness Week (hosted by Mental Health Foundation), we are keen to be part of the conversation.
+During this year's Mental Health Awareness Week (hosted by Mental Health Foundation), we were keen to be part of the conversation.

 In our work with children and adolescents, we see at first hand how the perceptions we hold about our appearance can present hurdles to young people and impact their mental wellbeing.

-Why do we want to get involved?
-We feel it's important that these conversations take place, that young people and their families realise that they are not alone in having these negative feelings and that there is help out there to enable these feelings to be regulated.
+We decided to get involved in Mental Health Awareness Week because we feel it is important that these conversations take place, that young people and their families realise that they are not alone in having these negative feelings and that there is help out there to enable these feelings to be regulated.